Topological adiabatic dynamics in classical mass-spring chains with clamps: Pumping artificial edge modes

-\paragraph{Pumping artificial edge modes} By reorganizing the cycle for the mode pump, we introduce a cycle $C_{\rm ee}$ for another mode pump that permutates localized normal modes.
+By reorganizing the cycle for the mode pump, we introduce a cycle $C_{\rm ee}$ for another mode pump that permutates localized normal modes.
 Namely, the adiabatic cycle $C_{\rm ee}$ transports the oscillatory motion localized on a particle into another particle in a distant place.
-Such a transport resembles the one in the Thouless pump~\cite{Thouless-PRB-27-6083}, which has mechanical and optical variants~\cite{Kraus-PRL-109-106402,*Rosa-PRL-123-034301,*Cheng-PRL-125-224301}.
+Such a transport resembles the one in the Thouless pump~\cite{Thouless-PRB-27-6083}, which has mechanical and optical variants~\cite{Kraus-PRL-109-106402,Rosa-PRL-123-034301,Cheng-PRL-125-224301}.

-The initial point of the localized mode pump $C_{\rm ee}$ is $\Kp{2,3}$, where the second and third particles are completely clamped, and the ground normal mode frequency is doubly degenerated (Fig~\ref{fig:ms_close}).
+The initial point of the localized mode pump $C_{\rm ee}$ is $\Kp{2,3}$, where the second and third particles are completely clamped, and the ground normal mode frequency doubly degenerates (Fig.~\ref{fig:ms_close}).
 The corresponding normal mode vectors localize at either the leftmost or rightmost particle (e.g., Fig.~\ref{fig:ms_open3} (f)).
 The cycle $C_{\rm ee}$ connects $\Kp{2,3}$, $\Kp{3}$, $\KpEmpty{}$, $\Kp{2}$ and $\Kp{2,3}$.
-The direction of the cycle is opposite to the cycle $C$ (Fig~\ref{fig:ms_close}).
+The direction of the cycle is opposite to the cycle $C$ (Fig.~\ref{fig:ms_close}).

 We explain that the adiabatic cycle $C_{\rm ee}$ varies the initial leftmost edge mode into the rightmost one.
 During the initial point $\Kp{2,3}$ to $\Kp{3}$, the left part of the mass-spring chain is adiabatically expanded.
 Hence the system at $\Kp{3}$ is in the ground normal mode that is localized at the left room (see, Figs~\ref{fig:ms_open3}(c) and~\ref{fig:ms_close}(c)).
 After that, the system stays in the ground mode since there is no degeneracy except at the endpoint $\Kp{2,3}$.
 In particular, during the latter half of the path, i.e., $\KpEmpty{}$ to $\Kp{2,3}$, the oscillation is compressed to the rightmost particle.
 Hence the final state is the rightmost edge mode.